 I’ve been trying to understand how does Apple succeed so well.
 Sure their branding and marketing gurus have made it a purely inspiring brand with a vision, but there is more to that.
 I have been on their website and listed all the products they were selling for their main product lines.
 You will be surprised to see that that brand’s simplicity that everyone is praising actually extends to its products portfolio:

 So how does Apple succeed so well?
 Steve Jobs relies on a few core platforms – Mac and “i” ranges (iPod, iPad and iPhone) – to then play with technologies that can be applied to all them.
-The trick is then to know go to site when and how he will release it.
+The trick is then to know follow url when and how he will release it.
 Therefore, anyone shouting that Apple is amazing as they have so many great products would be mistaken since they actually only have a couple.
 Now let’s open our marketing books to see what this technique allow them to do:

 - Regularly refresh their products with features perceived as groundbreaking by their early innovators – eventually purchased by innovators and the rest of the gang